adammpkins/llama-terminal-completion/README.md

 ```bash
 git clone https://github.com/ggerganov/llama.cpp.git
 ```
 2. Build the llama.cpp library by following the instructions in the llama.cpp repository.
-A good tutorial for this can be found at [How to Run LLMs Locally](https://wandb.ai/capecape/LLMs/reports/How-to-Run-LLMs-Locally--Vmlldzo0Njg5NzMx)
+A good tutorial for this can be found on the official llama.cpp [README](https://github.com/ggerganov/llama.cpp/blob/master/README.md)

 ### Llama Terminal Completion installation
 1. Clone the llama-terminal-completion repository to your local machine: